muratk3n/thirdwave/en/README.md

 42              Turkey
 ```

 TR is just f-ing drownin..
-NE, not bad.
+NL, not bad.

 ---